Quantization of Binary-Input Discrete Memoryless Channels: Relationship with Prior Work

 but it is distinct.
 Mutual information is convex in $Q$, and for the computation of $R(D)$, mutual information is minimized, so this is a \emph{convex} optimization problem \cite[Sec.
-13.7]{Cover-1991}.
+13.7]{Cover-1991}, where the distortion constraint is omitted for clarity.
 On the other hand, the channel quantization problem is to maximize mutual information in $Q$, leading to a considerably different \emph{concave} optimization problem.
-Although $\x$ was replaced with $\y$ to make the comparison, as discussed in the following section, this affine transform does not change the convexity of mutual information.
-Also, the distortion constraint was omitted for clarity.

-For the computation of the DMC capacity, mutual information is maximized over the input distribution $p_j$, which is concave, while the channel transition probabilities are fixed.
-For problem (\ref{eqn:theorem}), the maximization is in $\Q$ while the $p_j$ are fixed; this is also distinct.
-The relationship between the rate-distortion problem, the DMC capacity, and the problem treated in this paper is illustrated in Fig.~\ref{fig:convex}.
-The well-known algorithm to compute the channel capacity and rate-distortion function, given by Arimoto \cite{Arimoto-it72} and Blahut \cite{Blahut-it72}, is a convex optimization method.
+Similarly, computation of the DMC capacity is a convex optimization problem, since mutual information, concave in {$\p$,} is maximized.
+The relationship among the rate-distortion problem, the DMC capacity, and the problem treated in this paper is illustrated in Fig.~\ref{fig:convex}.
+Arimoto \cite{Arimoto-it72} and Blahut \cite{Blahut-it72} gave the well-known algorithm to compute the channel capacity and the rate-distortion function.

 Another information extremum problem is the information bottleneck method, from the field of machine learning \cite{Tishby-allerton99}.
-The problem setup is identical, using the same Markov chain $\x \rightarrow \y \rightarrow \z$.
+The problem setup is identical, using the same Markov chain $\rX \rightarrow \rY \rightarrow \rZ$.
 However, this is an information minimization problem, using a Lagrange multiplier to sweep a kind of rate-distortion curve.
 Moreover, it is a convex optimization method, using alternating minimization.